QUOTES-U.S. lawmakers' comments on impeachment of President Donald Trump | Politics

 Following are comments on the U.S. House of Representatives vote on Wednesday on the impeachment of President Donald Trump.
 Unless noted otherwise, remarks were made on the House floor.
 HOUSE SPEAKER NANCY PELOSI, DEMOCRAT OF CALIFORNIA

-"This is about getting the president of the United States.
-They spied on his campaign before he was elected, 19 minutes into his presidency they started the impeachment push. ...
-Now it's impeachment, round two.
-It's always been about getting the president, no matter what.
-It's an obsession."
+"I believe impeaching the president in such a short time frame would be a mistake.
+No investigations have been completed and no hearings have been held.
+What's more, the Senate has confirmed that no trial will begin until after President-elect Biden is sworn in.
+That doesn't mean the president is free from fault.
+The president bears responsibility for Wednesday's attack on Congress by mob rioters.
+He should have immediately denounced the mob when he saw what was unfolding.
+We must unite once again as Americans.
+I understand that for some this call for unity may ring hollow.
+But times like these are when we must remember who we are as Americans and what we as a nation stand for."
 HOUSE RULES COMMITTEE CHAIR JIM MCGOVERN, DEMOCRAT OF MASSACHUSETTS

 "We are debating this historic measure at an actual crime scene and we wouldn't be here if it weren't for the president of the United States.
 This was a well-organized attack on our country that was incited by Donald Trump. ...
 This Capitol was stormed.
 People died because of the big lies that were being told by this president and by too many people on the other side of the aisle (Republicans). ...
 The president of the United States instigated an attempted coup in this country.
 People died.
 Everybody should be outraged.
 If this is not an impeachable offense, I don't know what the hell is."
-U.S. SENATOR LINDSEY GRAHAM, REPUBLICAN OF SOUTH CAROLINA, IN A STATEMENT
+U.S. REPRESENTATIVE JIM JORDAN, REPUBLICAN OF OHIO

-"Supporting the impeachment of President Trump under these circumstances will do great damage to the institutions of government and could invite further violence at a time the President is calling for calm.
-If there was a time for America's political leaders to bend a knee and ask for God's counsel and guidance, it is now.
-The most important thing for leaders to do in times of crisis is to make things better, not worse."
+"This is about getting the president of the United States.
+They spied on his campaign before he was elected, 19 minutes into his presidency they started the impeachment push. ...
+Now it's impeachment, round two.
+It's always been about getting the president, no matter what.
+It's an obsession."
 HOUSE MAJORITY LEADER STENY HOYER, DEMOCRAT OF MARYLAND

 "There are consequences to actions and the actions of the president of the United States demand urgent, clear action by the Congress of the United States."
-U.S. REPRESENTATIVE NANCY MACE, REPUBLICAN OF SOUTH CAROLINA
+U.S. REPRESENTATIVE MATT GAETZ, REPUBLICAN OF FLORIDA

-"The U.S. House of Representatives has every right to impeach the president of the United States.
-But what we’re doing today, rushing this impeachment in an hour- or two-hour-long debate on the floor of this chamber and bypassing (the) Judiciary (Committee), poses great questions about the constitutionality of this process."
-U.S REPRESENTATIVE HAKEEM JEFFRIES, DEMOCRAT OF NEW YORK
+"This president has faced unprecedented hatred and resistance from big media, big tech and big egos, from congressional leaders on both sides of the aisle.
+Before the rioters tore through that glass, Speaker Pelosi stood at that rostrum and tore through the president's State of the Union speech, inciting anger, resentment, division. ...
+The Left in America has incited far more political violence in America than the Right.”
+CEDRIC RICHMOND, DEMOCRAT OF LOUISIANA

-"Donald Trump is a living, breathing impeachable offense."
-U.S. REPRESENTATIVE ANDY BIGGS, REPUBLICAN OF ARIZONA
+"Some of my colleagues, some of which may be co-conspirators, in their latest attempt to placate and please this unfit president, suggest that we shouldn't punish Trump for his actions, in order to unify the country.
+That is the climax of foolishness.
+Let me suggest to them: Stand up, man up, woman up and defend this Constitution from all enemies, foreign and domestic, including Donald J. Trump.
+In the first impeachment, Republicans said we didn't need to impeach him because he learned his lesson.
+So no need to remove him.
+Well, we said if we didn't remove him, he would do it again.
+Simply put, we told you so."
+(Edited by Jonathan Oatis and Howard Goller)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)